-Understanding what obligations you must fulfil as an employer for your employees
+Understanding what obligations you must fulfill as an employer for your employees

 NATIONAL EMPLOYMENT STANDARDS & INDUSTRY AWARDS